openstack-archive/infra-manual/doc/source/creators.rst

 .. important::

-   This addition of ``system-required`` template needs to be a separate change stacked on top of the project creation one.
+   This addition of ``system-required`` template needs to be a separate change stacked on top of the previous change.
 Submit them together.
-This second change will fail initially, it can only pass once the first change merged - and then you need to add a ``recheck`` comment.
+This second change will fail initially, it can only pass once the first change has merged - and then you need to add a ``recheck`` comment.

 .. _add-to-governance-repo: